 Preparing meals and holiday treats together gives you some time together doing something other than the typical caregiving tasks.
 It can also be a way to catch up with the person in your care while having fun and accomplishing a necessary task.

 Document any dietary restrictions, preferences, or allergies of the person in your care.
 Keep this document up-to-date and readily available in your kitchen.
 It’s also a good idea to provide it to anyone you may be visiting over the holidays.
 See our blog post on keeping health and medical information organized for additional tips on maintaining health records.

 Always be prepared when out visiting or shopping during the holidays with the person in your care.
 Carry some snacks and water with you so that you’re never left scrambling to find something the person in your care can eat or drink.

 Many people, especially seniors, find comfort in routine.
 It is important that you try to maintain regular routines over the holiday season.
-This includes maintaining regular mealtime routines, or preparing familiar dishes.
+This includes maintaining regular mealtime routines or preparing familiar dishes.

-If you and the person in your care are hosting or visiting family and friends over the holidays, ensure you allow the person in your care the ability to excuse themselves if they need a rest or time to themselves.
+If you and the person in your care are hosting or visiting family and friends over the holidays, ensure that they have the freedom to excuse themselves if they need a rest or time to themselves.
 It’s important to include the person in your care in the holiday festivities, but watch out for signs of fatigue.